priyavartk/ld-demo/README.md

 # ld-demo
 This a simple example of how to use LaunchDarkly feature flag based on defined rules.
-Rules are configuration which enables to you to configure condition like "contains", "ends with" or operators.
+Rules are configuration which enables you to configure condition like "contains", "ends with" or operators.
 Upon recieving user attributes sent by SDK , it returns either a matching variations or you can define default rule

 pre-Requistie
 * Edit demo.py at line 12 to add your API keys from your laundDarkly account.
 API key be accessed on your launcDarkly dashboard from 'Account Settings > Projects> Click project Name> Copy the API key from corresponding environment .